pow270/pow270.github.io/_posts/2019-04-21-$uper $ecure WP Blog.md

  ![](https://raw.githubusercontent.com/pow270/pow270.github.io/master/_posts/pictures/wp0.png)

-- The source code shows that we need to be authenticated to get the flag, how to authenticate without login interface ?
+- The source code shows that we need to be authenticated to get the flag, so how to authenticate without login interface ?

  ![](https://raw.githubusercontent.com/pow270/pow270.github.io/master/_posts/pictures/wp1.png)

-- Simple scan with wpscan shows that the XML-RPC Interface is enabled.
+- Simple scan with wpscan shows that the XML-RPC Interface is enabled

->In wp challenges people generally think about vulnerable plugins which is not the case here so What is XML-RPC ?
+>In wp challenges people generally think about vulnerable plugins which is not the case here so what is XML-RPC ?

  ![](https://raw.githubusercontent.com/pow270/pow270.github.io/master/_posts/pictures/wp2.png)